dhruv608/DSA-Samurai/README.md

 ### Leaderboard
 - `GET /api/leaderboard` - Get leaderboard data

-## 🤝 Contributing
+## Contributing

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch (git checkout -b feature/amazing-feature)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+3. Commit your changes (git commit -m 'Add some amazing feature')
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the branch (git push origin feature/amazing-feature)
 5. Open a Pull Request

-## 📝 License
+## License

 This project is licensed under the ISC License.

-## 🐛 Troubleshooting
+## Troubleshooting

 ### Database Connection Issues
-- Ensure PostgreSQL service is running
+- Verify Supabase project is active and not paused
-- Check database credentials in `.env` file
+- Check Supabase credentials in `.env` file
-- Verify database exists and user has proper permissions
+- Ensure your Supabase project URL and keys are correct
+- Check if your IP is allowed in Supabase project settings

 ### Port Conflicts
 - Backend runs on port 3001 by default